 Step 7: Seeking Family Court Approval

+This is for divorcing couples who choose to use consent orders.
 In Australia, even if you divorce or separate amicably, the court must still approve the consent order to make it legally binding.
 This step ensures that the agreement is fair and in compliance with the law.

 An amicable divorce is particularly relevant in family law matters due to its potential to minimise the emotional impact on all parties involved, especially children.
 By fostering cooperation and reducing conflict, parents can maintain a more positive co-parenting relationship, which ultimately benefits the children involved.
-For example, ex-spouses who had an amicable separation can enjoy better family holidays with their children.

-Furthermore, amicable divorce in Australia aligns with the principles of family law in Australia, which prioritise the best interests of the child.
 The Family Law Act 1975 encourages parents to resolve disputes through non-adversarial methods, such as divorce mediation, with the aim of preserving the child’s relationships with both parents.

 Is Divorce Ever Easy?

-Divorce is never easy and both parties will stress out in one way or another.
-However, there are alternatives like an amicable divorce in Australia which is different from traditional divorce proceedings.
-It takes both parties to a divorce to reach a proper agreement to achieve a more satisfactory resolution while minimising the emotional and financial toll of divorce.
+No. Divorce is never easy, and both parties will stress out in one way or another.
+Thankfully, there are alternatives like an amicable divorce in Australia, which is different from traditional divorce proceedings.
+Traditional ones are very expensive and will definitely take longer compared to mediation.

 In Australia, the processes of mediation and collaborative law provide structured frameworks for couples to engage in constructive negotiations and reach fair settlements.
 Through these methods, former partners can maintain control over their decisions, reduce conflict, and prioritise the best interests of their children.